christophesamson/ha_enocean_custom_extended/README.md

 To teach-in the switch to your EnOcean device, put the device in learning mode and toggle the state of the switch entity in Home Assistant.

-### Climate device
+### Climate devices

-The custom integration adds support for heating controller Thermokon SRC-D08.
+The custom integration adds support for different climate/heating devices.

+#### Thermokon SRC-D08

 The climate entity takes temperature readings from a sensor entity and sends target temperature commands to the heating controller.
 Currently supported HVAC modes are `off` and `heat` with preset modes `comfort`, `sleep` and `away`.

 Configuration variables:

-- `device_type`: Device type of the heating controller.
-Currently only `"SRC-D08"` is supported.
+- `device_type`: Set to `"SRC-D08"` for this device type.
 - `name`: entity name
 - `id`: EnOcean ID to send temperature set point commands to the heating controller.
 Must fit to your [dongle's base ID](https://community.home-assistant.io/t/enocean-switch/1958/36).
 Commands replicate EnOcean room operating panel telegrams and use EEP A5-10-06 format.
 - `id_switch`: EnOcean ID to send digital switch commands to the heating controller.
 Must fit to your [dongle's base ID](https://community.home-assistant.io/t/enocean-switch/1958/36).